 Each house is intended to offer School of Medicine students with a valuable—and real—community of mentorship and guidance that remains with them through their tenure at NYMC and beyond.
 Alumni are encouraged to remain a part of their houses and serve as advisors to students within their house following their graduation.
 The House System also includes a peer mentor program and all students within a house are assigned a peer mentor from the class above them to provide academic and emotional support.

 The NYMC House Advisory Deans Program is run by the Office of Medical Student Affairs.
 The program has been embraced by alumni, faculty and students and promises to get stronger and more dimensional with each participating year, as new students join houses and recent alumni remain actively engaged in the lives of their replacement “roommates.”

-The NYMC House Advisory Dean Program includes 10 houses, each named after a notable individual in NYMC history.
+The NYMC House Advisory Dean Program includes 11 houses, each named after a notable individual or building in NYMC history.
 Every house has an advisory dean, who provides ongoing academic and career guidance throughout each student’s NYMC experience.
 Each house also has four house representatives—one student per grade—who organize events and act as liaisons to the advisory dean.